-Race Relations In Ancient Rome
+Race Relations In The Roman Empire

 Skin Colour did not determine status, and in particular, there was no link between Slavery and Race since persons of all Races could be enslaved if they were not a Roman Citizen.

-The Roman Empire was essentially an equal opportunity Empire where African people mingled and competed for success along with everyone else.
+The Roman Empire was essentially an equal opportunity Empire where Black African people mingled and competed for success along with everyone else.